underguiz/api-management-ref/readme.md

 Test the api

-> note: it might take a few minutes for the api to be up and running, please wait a few minutes to test it.
+> note: it might take a few minutes for the api to be up and running, please wait a few minutes before testing it.

 ```
 $ curl --cacert ../certs/ca.crt --resolve production.api.contoso.com:443:<app_gw_public_ip> https://production.api.contoso.com/hello